capsidjs/capsid/README.md

 - [spn](https://github.com/kt3k/spn)
 - [view-todo](https://github.com/kt3k/view-todo)
 - [long-dream](https://github.com/kt3kstudio/long-dream-core)
-  - The Long Dream is the first user and absolute inspiration of class-component.js
+  - The Long Dream is the first user and absolute inspiration of classclamp
-  - class-component.js is basically created for developing this project.
+  - classclamp is basically created for developing this project.

 # Notes

 ## Why 'coelement'

-`co-` means the dual or the other aspect of something like `cosine` to `sine` `cotangent` to `tangent` or `cohomology` to `homology`.
-Coelement is the other aspect of `element` and they work together in the 1-to-1 relationship and in the same lifecycle.
-They are bound together closely.
+`co-` means the dual or the other aspect of something like `cosine` to `sine` `cotangent` to `tangent` etc. Coelement is the other aspect of `element` and it works together in the 1-to-1 relationship and in the same lifecycle with the element.

-## No template support?

-This library deliberately doesn't support templates.
-A coelement starts existing after (or at the same time) the corresponding element does appear and they work together in the same lifecycle on a page.
-So creating dom is completely different task from what class-component.js provides.

-## Any recommended UI design pattern?

-class-component.js encourages the use of (layered) MVP architecture.
-Element (dom instance) works as the Passive View.
-Coelement works as the Presenter.
-Dom event bubbling works as upward communication between presenters. (`@on` and `@emit` decorators help it.)
-Coelements' methods works as downward messaging between presenters. (`@wire` decorator helps addressing child components.)

-## No tree structure other than dom tree

-One of the benefit of using class-component.js is that it does not introduce any new tree structures other than the dom tree like the many other libraries do. class-component.js thinks dom tree comes first always and *attaches* coelements to it.
-This simplifies the programmer's mental model of the page structure.
-Something like `setParent` or `setRoot` makes the structure really complicated and hard to reason about.
-When using class-component.js, there is the only one tree structure of UI and which is the dom tree which is familiar to everyone.

-## Why no rendering?

-In the frontend, dom trees are already *there* and not something you *create* usually except when you actually create dom nodes.
-Templates are tool for *generating* dom trees, and not a tool for updating it through its lifecycle.
-So the libraries like React or cycle.js are very unnatural in that they keep updating dom trees throughout its lifecycle by the tool which is very similar to Template which wasn't originally made for that purpose.
-There are always dom trees in the frontend when the scripts start and they already have their hierarchies in them, so the natural approach to enhance their behaviour is to *add* the functions to dom tree, not to *create* another tree like virtual dom.
-This is IMO the same direction with Polymer and similar to Flight.
-The natural way to updating dom tree is just manually updating the dom through its API and not by the template or template diffing.